Make your research publications open access

 Many research funders now stipulate that publications resulting from their published research should be made open access.
 A list of research funders' policies can be found here using the Sherpa Juliet service.

-In July 2012, Research Councils UK published a Policy on Open Access which stipulated that from the 1st of April 2013, researchers at UK Research Institutions are expected to publish any peer-reviewed research papers and conference proceedings which acknowledge Research Council UK funding in journals that are compliant with the RCUK Policy.
+In July 2012, Research Councils UK published a Policy on Open Access which stipulated that from the 1st of April 2013, researchers at UK Research Institutions are expected to publish any peer-reviewed research papers and conference proceedings which acknowledge UKRI funding in journals that are compliant with the UKRI Policy.

 The policy applies to all peer-reviewed research articles published in journals or conference proceedings submitted for publication from 1st April 2013 .